naver-ai/MetricMT/README.md

 <img width="607" alt="Human evaluation" src="https://user-images.githubusercontent.com/1029280/114990716-c4160e80-9ed3-11eb-9c13-e6f5fab084a5.png">

 We can see that the BLEURT optimized model tends to have better adequacy and coverage, and it performs better than models trained with smoothed BLEU.
 For fluency, annotators didn't find much difference overall, which may indicate the NLL loss is already good at improving fluency.
-Please check our paper for more details on evaluation.
+Please check our paper for more details.

 ## Getting Started ##